ca-jimen/ca-jimen/README.md

 # Carlos Jimenez
 **`Software Engineer · San Diego, CA`**

-I build tools that work in the real world — from **mission-critical desktop apps for the San Diego Fire Department** to automation systems, trading tools, and self-hosted infrastructure.
+I build tools that work in the real world — from **mission-critical desktop apps for the San Diego Fire Department** to internal developer tooling, automation systems, and self-hosted infrastructure.
 I care about reliability, clean architecture, and shipping things that actually get used.

 Currently working with **Flutter · Python · C# · RabbitMQ** on public safety software, while building personal projects across automation, data, and systems tooling.

 - 🚒 Building CADSOS enhancements, paging features, and incident map layers for the fire department
-- 🤖 Built **RoboCAD** — an incident automation engine that monitors CAD state changes and coordinates backend services via remote execution
+- 🗄️ Built **TorchDocTool** — a browser-based schema documentation system that attaches metadata directly to SQL Server columns via extended properties
-- 🌐 Launching a personal portfolio with React, TypeScript, and Vite — self-hosted on Raspberry Pi
+- 🗺️ Integrated ArcGIS maps into Flutter with full bidirectional state sync between Flutter and React clients
 - 🔒 Self-hosted infrastructure enthusiast (WireGuard VPN, Raspberry Pi 5, no-cloud-preferred)

 The best way to reach me is via email or LinkedIn.